 Except in a military context, prefer “aimed at” or “directed at,” or describe exactly what is being done to whom.

 Saying the same thing twice, as in “a new record.”
 A few others: “originally built,” “future risks,” “weather conditions,” “in a westerly direction.”

 Tax avoidance is legal, tax evasion is illegal.
 Be specific.

-A televison station is a single, local broadcasting entity whereas a network is a group of affiliated stations that transmit the same programmes during certain hours and whose programmes appears on a single channel in each market.
+A television station is a single, local broadcasting entity; a network is a group of affiliated stations that transmit the same programmes during certain hours and whose programmes appear on a single channel in each market.

 Temple Mount/al-Haram al-Sharif

-Report the subjects of news stories objectively, their actions, identity and background.
+Report the subjects of news stories objectively, describing their actions, identity and background.
 Aim for a dispassionate use of language so that individuals, organisations and governments can make their own judgment on the basis of facts.
-Seek to use more specific terms like “bomber” or “bombing”, “hijacker” or “hijacking”, “attacker” or “attacks”, “gunman” or “gunmen” etc.
+Seek to use more specific terms, such as “bomber” or “bombing,” “hijacker” or “hijacking,” “attacker” or “attacks,” “gunman” or “gunmen,” etc.

 there is, there are